rotelimelech/DeepLearningProject/README.md

 For the model's implementation and training process, please see `dedicated_layers_model.py`.

+To create a model and train it, please execute `train_single_layer.py`

 ## The MusicNet Dataset
 The network was trained using [MusicNet Dataset](https://www.kaggle.com/datasets/imsparsh/musicnet-dataset).
 The dataset contains 330 classical recordings and maps which instrument is playing which note at any given time.